MattRoger/risk_game_tracker/README.md

 # Risk Game Tracker
 A React app to keep track of your Risk game.
+App tracks users turn and how many territories they player has.

 [deployed](https://risk-game-tracker.herokuapp.com/)

 ## Motivation
-A short description of the motivation behind the creation and maintenance of the project.
-This should explain why the project exists.
+Risk can be a long game, and it can be easy to forget who's turn it is.
+It can also be tedious to count your territories each turn.
+This app solves those problems.

 ## Build Status
-Complete
+Complete and ready to sieze new territories.

 ## How to use?